Last Updated on March 8, 2023 by Sam

 Flam (Days 5 and 6)

-The next day will mainly be spent travelling from Geiranger to Flam by car.
+The next day will mainly be spent travelling from Geiranger to Flam by car as part of this self-drive 7 day Norway itinerary.
 If you want to take the scenic route then we recommend driving towards Lom on road RV 15 and then following the Norwegian Scenic Route Sognefjellet towards Gaupne.

 After you’ve taken the ferry, continue towards Lærdalsøyri.
 From there you have 2 options, either take the main E16 road straight to Flam or if you’re craving more scenery then take the Aurlandsfjellet Norwegian Scenic Route.
 Fortunately, Aurlandfjellet isn’t too far from Flam so if you want you can always come back to drive the scenic road the next day!